 5.2 Using a spoon, transfer the fish to a microscope slide, and place it on the stage of the fluorescent microscope.

 Note: Make sure that the gills of the fish do not dry out during successive procedures.
-To avoid this, periodically moisten them with water using a Pasteur pipette.
+To avoid this, periodically moisten them with water using a Pasteur pipette (approximately every 1-2 min).

 5.3 Darken the room and using low magnification (×10 objective) inspect the gills to find the fluorescent microcapsules.